michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0154.md

 - adj: having great beauty and splendor
 - adj: characterized by grandeur
 ### Family
+- glorious: gloriousest, gloriously, inglorious+
+- glorification: glorifications
-glorious: gloriousest, gloriously, inglorious+;glorification: glorifications;glorify: glorification, glorified, glorifies, glorifying;glory: gloried, glories, glorify, glorious, glorying;inglorious: ingloriously
+- glorify: glorification, glorified, glorifies, glorifying
+- glory: gloried, glories, glorify, glorious, glorying
+- inglorious: ingloriously
 ### Examples
 - Then, 2017 will be a glorious year and set us on a path of recovery.
 - Dembélé wasted a glorious opportunity to send his team ahead within five minutes of the restart.